-- o Inventory resources in your community available to residents, including libraries and schools.
+- Increase digital adoption/equity services: - Inventory resources in your community available to residents, including libraries and schools.
 Make sure residents are aware of those resources. - Identify locations where public Wi-Fi is available and consider adding locations in more public facilities such as community centers, city halls, etc. where residents could bring a device and connect to the internet. - Donate unwanted technology to PCs for People to be refurbished and reused by residents needing a low-cost device. - Integrate digital services into the local government's human services, such as older adult services.